UniqueNetwork/unique_docs/docs/about/nft-formats/native-nfts.md

 ## How can I create Native NFTs?
 You can take three paths to try it out:

 - The [Unique Wallet](https://wallet.unique.network/) - no developer knowledge needed.
-Just create your account, define and create your collection from the appropriate tab and start minting your NFTs.
+Just create your account, define and create your collection from the appropriate tab, and start minting your NFTs.
 - The [Unique Network SDKs](/sdk/) - Super tools for rapid development and mass minting
 - EVM Solidity Interfaces - Solidity interfaces supporting Solidity developers to reap the benefits of the Unique Network Native NFTs and blockchain features  (see [here](/tutorials/work-with-evm-via-sdk.html) and [this](/tutorials/evm/using-sol-interfaces.html) section in the documentation for general info)